King of Burlesque

-King of Burlesque is a 1936 musical film about a former burlesque producer played by Warner Baxter who moves into a legitimate theatre and does very well, until he marries a socialite.
+King of Burlesque is a 1936 American musical film directed by Sidney Lanfield and starring Warner Baxter, Alice Faye and Jack Oakie.
+It is about a former burlesque producer played by Baxter who moves into a legitimate theatre and does very well, until he marries a socialite.
 Sammy Lee received an Academy Award nomination for the now dead category of Best Dance Direction at the 8th Academy Awards.
 Today the film is best known for Fats Waller's rendition of "I've Got My Fingers Crossed".

 Plot

 Former burlesque producer moves into legitimate theatre and does well until he marries a socialite.
 After his divorce his former top singer returns from London to help out.